Skip to main content

 8. Ever jolt yourself out of sleep?
 There’s a term for that.

 We’ve all experienced that scary sensation of jolting ourselves out of sleep while dreaming about something like falling from a tall building.
-That’s called a “hypnic jerk,” and, while it is typically deemed perfectly healthy and normal, it may be due to something else.
-Sleep apnea, anxiety, or even too much caffeine before bedtime can increase the likelihood of a hypnic jerk.
-Another interesting fact: Young people are the most common victims of hypnic jerks, and the phenomenon decreases as we age.
+That’s called a “hypnic jerk,” and is typically deemed perfectly healthy and normal.
+Occasionally, it may be due to something else like sleep apnea, anxiety, or even too much caffeine before bedtime.

 9. The position you sleep in may say something about your personality.